Categories: Glossary

 WannaCry Ransomware

-WannaCry primarily exploits a vulnerability in the Windows implementation of the Server Message Block (SMB) protocol.
-This protocol allows communication between different nodes on a network, and Microsoft’s implementation can be manipulated through specially crafted packets to execute unauthorized code.
+One of the key vulnerabilities that WannaCry exploits is in the Windows implementation of the Server Message Block (SMB) protocol.
+SMB is a network protocol that allows file sharing, printer sharing, and communication between different nodes on a network.
+Microsoft’s implementation of SMB can be manipulated through specially crafted packets to execute unauthorized code.

 Coincu